Skip to content

 Usage

-isUpToDate [ --name name ] keyDate upToDateDays
+isUpToDate keyDate upToDateDays [ --name name ] [ --help ]

 Arguments

-• keyDate - Required.
-Date.
+• keyDate - Date.
+Required.
 Formatted like YYYY-MM-DD.
 Truncated at 10 characters as well.

 Examples